estuary/flow/site/docs/concepts/flowctl.md

 ♻: `flowctl` re-generates and overwrites contents.
 :::}

-### TypeScript Code Generation
+### TypeScript code generation

 As part of the catalog build process, Flow translates your [schemas](schemas.md) into equivalent TypeScript types on your behalf.
-These definitions live within `flow_generated/` of your catalog build directory, and are frequently over-written by invocations of `flowctl`.
+These definitions live within `flow_generated/` in your catalog build directory, and are frequently over-written by invocations of `flowctl`.
 Files in this subdirectory are human-readable and stable.
 You may want to commit them as part of a GitOps-managed project, but this isn't required.

-Flow also generates TypeScript module stubs for Flow catalog sources which reference a TypeScript lambda, if that particular Flow catalog source doesn't yet have an accompanying TypeScript module.
+Flow also generates TypeScript module stubs for Flow catalog sources, which reference a TypeScript lambda, if that particular Flow catalog source doesn't yet have an accompanying TypeScript module.
 Generated stubs include implementations of the required TypeScript interfaces, with all method signatures filled out for you: